oconnor663/jacko.io/posts/async_tasks.md

             break;
         }

-        // Otherwise handle WAKERS and sleep as in Chapter Two...
+        // Otherwise handle WAKERS and sleep as in Part One...
         ...
 ```